 But why did I share these five rules here?
 That’s rule no. 57.
 So I guess you’ll never know:)

-P.S: The ‘harsh’ inner voice in this post is intended for fun and humour.
-No offence intended to myself or anyone else or any Nobody either:)
+P.S: The ‘harsh’ inner voice in this post is intended for fun and humor.
+No offense intended to myself or anyone else or any Nobody either:)